City Baking Guide

 High-desert El Paso bakes with steadier control.

-Use El Paso's 3,740 ft preset to tune rise, moisture, and proof timing.
+Use El Paso's 3,740 ft preset when Chihuahuan Desert dryness and moderate-altitude rise changes start showing up in spread, crumb, and proof timing.

 How El Paso Altitude Changes Baking

-At roughly 3,740 feet, El Paso usually needs moderate altitude adjustments for structure and moisture control.
+At roughly 3,740 feet, El Paso usually needs moderate altitude adjustments for structure, moisture control, and proof timing.

 Common El Paso Baking Mistakes